Healthcare & Health Insurance in Colombia

 When we asked about emergency services, members in Colombia wrote:

 "I live within 10 minutes to 30 minutes depending on the hospital.
 The hospital connected to SaludTotal is Clinica de Bucaramanga/ Private.
 It is old, 2 people to a room, typically no soap in the public bathrooms and I have caught them using water to clean my arm for needle insertion.
 With AXAColpatria, International Hospital Colombia.
 New hospital equipped with the latest technology and loaded with specialists doctors.
 Private large rooms.
 Very nice, Fast attention with my insurance.
-I am treated as a VIP. ," remarked one member in Bucaramanga.
+I am treated as a VIP. ," said one member in Bucaramanga.

 "Emergency services in Colombia are generally reliable and efficient.
 In the event of an emergency, the best way to call for an ambulance is to dial 123, the national emergency number.
 This number is free and available 24 hours a day, 7 days a week.
 Ambulances are typically staffed with trained medical personnel and equipped with the necessary medical supplies to provide basic medical care.
-In addition, the ambulance service is often accompanied by a police escort to ensure the safety of the patient and medical personnel," explained one digital nomad living in Colombia.
+In addition, the ambulance service is often accompanied by a police escort to ensure the safety of the patient and medical personnel," explained one expat in Colombia.

 Will I need to travel to see a specialist?